chrispad2k/PiCarDisplay/README.md

 The Adafruit HAT needs to be connected to a power supply with 5V and at least 6-8A of power.
 The Raspberry Pi itself **should not** be attached to power over Micro-USB.

+**Attention:** Be aware that the Adafruit HAT is not touching the Raspberry Pi with its pins!
+(Except of course the connector with the GPIO pins of the Raspberry Pi).
+This can cause problems with the RGB Matrix output.

 ## Running the Demo

 The demo can be run with the provided demo script